 "Hard" or "conflicted" partings of ways between pastors and congregations are steeply on the rise.
 So my question is, are there measurable pre-indicators of a potential "fire" in a congregation?

 What can a coach bring to a classis and its congregations?
 This blog describes the role of a coach for congregational health and mission in Classis Central Plains.

-This webinar was recorded on: Wed, 11/13/2013 The journey of congregational renewal is like the ancient journey of the Hebrews: there are river crossings and rebellions, mountains and wilderness.
+The journey of congregational renewal is like the ancient journey of the Hebrews: there are river crossings and rebellions, mountains and wilderness.
 What does this all look like at the congregational level, and what should leaders, including pastors, expect?

-This webinar was recorded on: Wed, 03/21/2012 In this webinar we'll visit an old metaphor to help us understand the elements necessary for healthy and lasting renewal.
+In this webinar we'll visit an old metaphor to help us understand the elements necessary for healthy and lasting renewal.